Skip to main content

 What Makes It Production

-The difference between a demo and a production system is usually boring: restart resilience, secret rotation, cost alerts, log retention, runbooks.
+What separates a demo from a production system is the boring work: restart resilience, secret rotation, cost alerts, log retention, runbooks.
 Hive has:

 • Automated startup verification via a Makefile target that checks Tailscale, LUKS, firewall, disk, UPS, Docker, LiteLLM, gateway, agents, and secrets in sequence